 - There is always a chance that embolization material can lodge in the wrong place and deprive normal tissue of its blood supply.
 However, mapping the pathway of the tumor and blood supply minimizes this risk.

 - There is a risk of infection after embolization, even if an antibiotic has been given.

-- Because angiography is part of the procedure, there is a risk of an allergic reaction to the contrast material.
+- Because angiography (which uses IV contrast) is part of the procedure, there is a risk of an allergic reaction to the contrast material.
 The radiologic technologist will determine your allergies prior to the procedure.